mmtroyinfotech/azure-resource-group-virtual-machines/README.md

 - Windows 10 Pro, verison 22H2

-3. Configure Networking:
-Best for having multiple virtual machine communicate on the same network.

-Select the virtual network (VNet) and subnet where the VM will reside.

-Configure public IP and inbound port rules as needed.
-- Review and Create:
-- Review the VM settings and click "Create" to deploy the VM.
-3. Manage and Monitor

 <h2>Create a Resource Group:</h2>

 - Sign into azure portal and type Resource Groups in the search bar.
 Click on "Resource groups".